cybearl/genesis/README.md

 Can be found inside `src/systems/GS.ts`.

-#### Historical Scoring System (HSS):
+### Historical Scoring System (HSS):
 This system is used to calculate the score of a strategy based on its performance on historical data.

-It generates a JSON result for each strategy, the result contains the score of the strategy and other useful data.

 The command to run the HSS is `yarn score` and it supports the following arguments (all optional):
 - `--help` can be used to display the help message.
-- `--show` can be used to display the available data for scoring.
+- `--show` displays the data currently available with the filters applied.
-- `--showFiltered` can be used to display the available data for scoring after filtering.
+- `--showAll` can be used to display the available data for scoring.
 - `--tradingPair` The trading pair to generate the data for.
 - `--base` The base currency to generate the data for.
 - `--quote` The quote currency to generate the data for.
 - `--timeframe` The timeframe to generate the data for.
-- `--minDuration` The minimum duration of the data to generate.
+- `--minDuration` The minimum duration of the data to use, represented as a timeframe, such as 30s, 1m, 1h, 4d, etc.

-From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, inside a folder called `strategyName_report` also containing graphics, note that one report folder is generated per strategy.
+From a filter on the available data, such as the trading pair, the timeframe, etc. the HSS will generate a score for each strategy, inside a folder called `report_strategyName` also containing graphics, note that one report folder is generated per strategy.

 Can be found inside `src/systems/HSS.ts`.

-#### Note about GS & HSS:
+### Note about GS & HSS:
 The generated data for tests and strategy scores are stored in a directory called `pipes` as they are used to pipe the scoring system with the strategies themselves.

-#### Risk Management System (RMS):
+### Risk Management System (RMS):
 This fallback system used to prevent the SP from making unwanted trades (governance reduces that risk but it's never 100% safe, no matter what tech is used) works on two basic systems:
 - The profit calculator: This system is used to calculate the profit including the fees of each trade, ensuring that only profitable trades are made by the SP.